Children born of war in Ukraine: Policy considerations for a future peace

 Children Born of War: Considerations for Policymakers

-The voices and experiences of children born of war are notably absent from ongoing research and policy discussions, highlighting a significant gap that needs to be addressed, as Ingvill C. Ødegaard and Emily Prey do in a new dossier.
+The voices and experiences of children born of war are notably absent from ongoing research and policy discussions, highlighting a significant gap.
+Ingvill C. Ødegaard and Emily Prey propose targeted interventions to address shortcomings in a new dossier.

 Photo: Justice and Reconciliation Project